gannjondal/mb3d-formulas/readme.md

   - **RiemannSphere:**  Anything related to the idea to do a kind of 2D calculation using Riemann spheres, and spherical projection to the surface (and back)
   - **Simplex**

-- The folder [/published-samples](/published-samples) will contain JIT .m3f formulas, and other related data published elsewhere (currently at fractalforums.org, fractalforums.com, and deviantart.com).
+- The folder [published-samples](published-samples) will contain JIT .m3f formulas, and other related data published elsewhere (currently at fractalforums.org, fractalforums.com, and deviantart.com).
   The files will not be changed (beyond any possible improvements of non-functional parts like documentation etc).
   Even corrections would result in new files for compatibility with the existing threads.